ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 | Macro avg    | 0.75      | 0.70   | 0.72     | 2110    |
 | Weighted avg | 0.78      | 0.80   | 0.78     | 2110    |

 The logistic regression model has the highest performance with a precision of 68 percent (i.e. 68 percent of the customers which this model classifies as churners are actually churners) and an accuracy of 80 percent (i.e. of al the decisions the model made, 80 percent were correct).
+In contrast, the support vector model hasn't classified a single churner correctly.

 In the figure below you can find the feature importances of the logistic regression model.